directus/directus/docs/app/filters.md

 ::: tip What's a Foreign Key?

-A _foreign key field_ is a field that references the primary key (often times this is the `ID`) field of another collection.
+A _Foreign Key Field_ is a Field that references the Primary Key (often times this is the `ID`) field of another Collection.

 :::

 ## Unfilterable Fields

-- Relational Fields
+Not all Fields can be filtered.
+For example, as seen above in [Filtering by Fields in Related Collections](#filtering-by-fields-in-related-collections), Alias Field types cannot be filtered, but instead provide access to other Field types on a related Collection.
+Aside from this Presentation and Group Fields cannot be filtered at all, and they will not appear in the Filters.

 ## Gotchas

 - Filtering WYSIWYG/Markdown etc. will include the raw HTML/markdown notation.
-- `is between` on text is alphabetical and case-sensitive.